Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Moderate clairsentience; ML 7th; Craft Universal Item, *remote viewing;* Price 10,180 gp.

+### Torc of Free Will
-**Torc of Free Will:** This item is a band inlaid with precious metal, worn around the neck or upper arm.
+This item is a band inlaid with precious metal, worn around the neck or upper arm.
 The wearer of a *torc of free will* is not affected by the *brain lock* power or items that produce *brain lock* effects (such as *crystal anchors*).

 A torc is treated as an amulet for the purpose of determining which items can be worn on the body.

 Faint telepathy; ML 3rd; Craft Universal Item, *brain lock;* Price 6,000 gp; Weight 2 lb.

+### Torc of Leech Freedom
-**Torc of Leech Freedom:** This item is a band inlaid with precious metal, worn around the neck or upper arm.
+This item is a band inlaid with precious metal, worn around the neck or upper arm.
 The wearer of a *torc of leech freedom* automatically resists up to two uses of *power leech* against him per day.

 A torc is treated as an amulet for the purpose of determining which items can be worn on the body.

 Faint telepathy; ML 5th; Craft Universal Item, *power leech;* Price 12,000 gp; Weight 2 lb.

+### Torc of Power Preservation
-**Torc of Power Preservation:** This item is a band inlaid with precious metal, worn around the neck or upper arm.
+This item is a band inlaid with precious metal, worn around the neck or upper arm.
 The wearer of a *torc of power preservation* manifests all powers by paying power points equal to the standard cost minus 1 (minimum of 1).

 A torc is treated as an amulet for the purpose of determining which items can be worn on the body.